Dhinesh2408/Dhinesh2408/README.md

 # Hey there👋🏻
-About Me<br>Hi, I'm Dhinesh Kumar (Dhinesh2408)!<br>I am a passionate developer focused on building AI-powered tools, real-time chat applications, and full-stack web solutions.
+About Me<br>Hi, I'm Dhinesh <br><br>I am a passionate developer focused on building AI-powered tools, real-time chat applications, and full-stack web solutions.
 I enjoy creating innovative projects that leverage the power of AI and real-time technologies to solve real-world problems.<br>What I Do<br>Develop AI-powered tools and intelligent applications<br>Build real-time chat apps with efficient communication features<br>Create full-stack web solutions integrating modern frameworks and technologies<br>Popular Projects<br>Here are some of my repositories:<br>Yellow<br>Basic-calculator-in-python-: A simple python-based calculator project<br>Personal-portfolio<br>Get in Touch<br>Feel free to explore my repositories and connect with me for collaborations or questions about my projects!<br>co-founder and lead developer of DiallockAi

 <h3 align="left">Connect with me:</h3>